Call of Duty: Modern Warfare (2019 video game): Special Ops

-Following the death of the Wolf, Al-Qatala re-emerges with a new leader, who poses a dangerous threat to Russian forces in Verdansk.
-Laswell, alongside Sergeant Kamarov of the FSB, authorizes a joint operation, enlisting many of the world's best operators in fighting against the new unidentified threat.
-The joint faction, named the Armistice, takes on various Al-Qatala operations in Verdansk, taking out several key figures within the organization: Almalik, the Landlord; "El Traficanté", the Smuggler; and AQ's head of financial operations, the Banker.
-Following a hostage rescue operation, the Armistice learns that Al-Qatala has been dealing in arms trade with Zakhaev, who is revealed to have been the benefactor behind Al-Qatala's recent resurgence, and their new leader is identified as Khaled Al-Asad.
+Following the death of Sulaman, Al-Qatala re-emerges with a new leader, named Khaled Al-Asad, who poses a dangerous threat to Kastovian forces in Verdansk.
+Laswell, alongside Sergeant Kamarov of the FSB, authorizes a joint operation, enlisting many of the world's best operators in fighting against the new threat.
+The joint faction, known as Armistice, takes on various Al-Qatala operations in Verdansk, eliminating several key figures within the organization: Almalik, the Landlord; "El Traficanté", the Smuggler; and Al-Qatala's head of financial operations, the Banker.
+Following a hostage rescue operation, the Armistice learns that Al-Qatala has been dealing in arms trade with Zakhaev, who is revealed to have been the benefactor behind Al-Qatala's recent resurgence.

 Multiplayer/Warzone

-Following the initial operations in Verdansk, the Armistice continues to dispatch agents on various missions against Al-Qatala forces.
-The alliance between Allegiance and Coalition factions begins to fracture when operators from both sides come into conflict while intercepting an Al-Qatala chemical shipment in Urzikstan.
-Sometime later, Al-Qatala unleashes chemical attacks across Verdansk, causing the two factions to fight against each other, as well as among themselves for survival as toxic gas surrounds the city.
-Amidst the chaos of Armistice's fall and Verdansk's destruction, Task Force 141 member Ghost requests Price to send in reliable reinforcements.
-Having survived the ordeal at General Barkov's factory, Alex re-emerges and is sent to Verdansk to assist Ghost.
+Following the initial operations in Verdansk, both the Coalition and Allegiance continue to dispatch their respective agents on missions to various hot zones where Al-Qatala forces have been sighted.
+The alliance between Allegiance and Coalition factions continue to fracture, when operators from both sides come into conflict, while intercepting an Al-Qatala chemical shipment in Urzikstan.
+Some time later, Al-Qatala unleashes chemical attacks across Verdansk, causing the two factions to fight against each other, as well as among themselves for survival, as toxic gas surrounds the city.
+Amidst the chaos of Armistice's fall, Task Force 141 member Ghost requests Price to send in reliable reinforcements.
+Having survived the ordeal at Barkov's factory, Alex re-emerges, now with a prosthetic leg, and is sent to Verdansk to assist Ghost.

 After intercepting a phone call between Al-Asad and Zakhaev, the Armistice leaders learn that Al-Qatala has been shipping armaments to various bunkers located throughout Verdansk, from experimental weapon prototypes to nuclear warheads.
-Price and Garrick are deployed to Verdansk to assist the ongoing war effort.
-However, frustrated with the lack of results from the Armistice, a private military company called Shadow Company sends forces to Verdansk to hunt down Zakhaev.
-An SC squad led by Marcus "Lerch" Ortega infiltrates the city's stadium, where they believe Zakhaev is located after Allegiance forces intercepted radio chatter coming from the stadium.
+Price and Gaz are deployed to Verdansk to assist the ongoing war effort.
+Frustrated with the lack of results from the Armistice, a private military company called Shadow Company sends forces to Verdansk to hunt down Zakhaev.
+A Shadow squad led by Marcus "Lerch" Ortega infiltrates the city's stadium, where they believe Zakhaev is located after Allegiance forces intercepted radio chatter coming from the stadium.